williamlrss/williamlrss/README.md

 <h1 align="center">Hi 👋, I'm William!</h1>
 <h3 align="center">MERN Web Developer with a strong foundation in modular development, honed through dedicated self-learning and a comprehensive programme at OpenClassrooms.</h3>

-- 🔭 I’m currently developing a platform that, I believe, will bring peace to candidates for online job offers
+- 🔭 I'm currently developing a platform that I believe will provide peace of mind to candidates applying for online job offers.
 - 📫 Reach out: **williamlerossignol@outlook.com**

 <h3 align="left">Connect with me:</h3>